 Is Robinhood Safe?

-To date, Robinhood has created millions of new accounts.
-Despite its widespread popularity, many still question whether Robinhood is trustworthy.
+To date, millions of new accounts have been created at Robinhood.
+Despite its popularity, many still wonder if Robinhood is a scam.

 Is Robinhood Legitimate?

-Regulatory bodies are essential for ensuring brokers follow fair business practices.
-Checking a broker’s registration and licensing with oversight organizations is a good first step in determining if it’s safe to invest your money.
+Regulatory organizations play a crucial role in ensuring brokers keep business practices on the up and up.
+Looking at a broker’s registration and licensing from oversight agencies is a good first step when determining whether it is a safe place to invest your money.

 Is Robinhood Insured?